Important Information about Our Relationship with Houston Methodist

 In order to renew our relationship, we need Methodist to address its high costs.
 The cost of care at Houston Methodist Hospital is 49% higher than the average cost at the four other Texas hospitals ranked in the top five in the state by U.S. News & World Report.

 Methodist isn’t just the most expensive health system in Texas.
 It’s one of the most expensive in the entire country.
 Houston Methodist Hospital is 36% more expensive on average than four of the top five hospitals in U.S. News & World Report’s 2019-20 rankings of the best hospitals in the United States.
-For example, a CT scan at Houston Methodist Hospital costs $1,401 more – or 146% higher – than the average cost at those four hospitals.
 All four of those hospitals are highly prestigious and nationally known as the best in the country for people seeking top-quality health care.
+To illustrate the impact that Methodist’s high costs have on the people of Houston, consider that the cost of a CT scan at Houston Methodist Hospital is $1,401 more – or 146% higher – than the average cost at those four hospitals.

 Resources for Consumers